makerdao/dss-gov/README.md

 Executes proposal number `id`.

-Requires the proposal has already been scheduled and the delay has passed.
+Requires that the proposal has already been scheduled and the delay has passed.

 ### drop(uint256 id)